LOOPINX-CIRCLE/LoopinBackend/events/docs/INTEGRATION_FLOW_GUIDE.md

 **When to Call:**
 - When user taps "Request to Join" button on event details screen
 - Only if user hasn't requested before
+- Works for both free and paid events

 **Screen:** Event Details Screen